-This research will ensure that the sign support systems on California's highways meet safety standards and federal guidelines.
-By meeting these standards, Caltrans will improve safety for road users by lowering the potential for injuries and fatalities, reduce tort liability, and will continue to have federal-aid reimbursement eligibility.
-Also, other departments of transportation throughout the country will benefit from this research since many use similar sign support systems.
+This research will insure that the sign support systems on California's highways meet safety standards and federal guidelines.
+By meeting these standards, Caltrans will improve safety for road users by lowering the potential for injuries and fatalities, reduce tort liability, and will continue to have Federal-aid reimbursement eligibility.
+Also, other DOTs throughout the country will benefit from this research since many use similar sign support systems.